-In the phrase forgetting what is behind and straining for what is ahead Paul is using the imagery of a runner who is running in a race against other runners for the purpose of winning the prize.
-Paul portrays himself as a runner in this metaphor and he continues using this metaphor until the end of Philippians 3:14.
-If this metaphor is unfamiliar in your culture consider using another metaphor that would be familiar or you may state this in plain language without using a metaphor as the UST does.
-Alternate translation: "like a runner I forget what is behind me and put all of my effort into running toward the finish line that is in front of me" or "like a runner, I have one focus, and therefore I do not look backward as I run but only forward as I strain with all my might so that I will reach the finish line" (See: Metaphor)
+In the phrase forgetting what is behind and straining for what is ahead, Paul is using the imagery of a person who is in a race to win a prize.
+Paul portrays himself as a runner in this metaphor, and he continues using this metaphor until the end of Philippians 3:14.
+If this metaphor is unfamiliar in your culture, consider using another metaphor that would be familiar to your readers, or you may state this in plain language, as the UST does.
+Alternate translation: "like a runner, I forget what is behind me and put all of my effort into running toward the finish line in front of me" or "like a runner, I have one focus, and therefore I do not look backward as I run, but only look forward as I strain with all my might so that I will reach the finish line" (See: Metaphor)

-Brothers
+• Brothers